renovatebot/renovate/docs/usage/python.md

 ## Alternate registries

-By default Renovate checks for upgrades on the `pypi.org` registry.
+By default, Renovate checks for upgrades on the `pypi.org` registry.

 If you want, you can set alternative index URLs.
 There are three ways to do this: